 The use of the message “Invalid data”, could confuse about the origin of the problem and give up on the attempt, on the contrary the message “Your card number is missing some digits, try again” indicates how to deal with the situation, check the card again and verify what are the missing digits.

-Another common mistake is to perform a search and get the result “There are no matches”, but really there are not, many times the system cannot know exactly what you are looking for, but it can have approximations, the use of suggestions will give us the option to correct the error that was made, or if it is the case, select one of the suggestions given by the system.
+Another common mistake is to perform a search and get the result “There are no matches”.
+But really there are not, many times the system cannot know exactly what you are looking for.
+But it can have approximations, the use of suggestions will give us the option to correct the error that was made.
+Or if it is the case, select one of the suggestions given by the system.

 4. Connect with the product or brand